The War in Space: Plot

-The Gohten makes it to Venus and Miyoshi, Muroi and Jimmy use a small lander to find the alien spaceship.
-They find the enemy spaceship (later named the Daimakan) in a large cave with a force field around it.
+The Gohten reaches Venus and Miyoshi, Muroi and Jimmy use a small lander to find the Daimakan, the alien spaceship.
+They find the Daimakan in a cave protected by a force field.
 They take pictures of it, but are nearly killed by the Daimakan's lasers.

-Back on the Gohten, it is discovered that there is an air duct in the alien base that they can sneak into.
-Miyoshi, Fuyuki and several crewmen go out in the lander to get on board the Daimakan, while Muroi, Jimmy and other pilots try to destroy the spaceship's force field with their space fighters while also fending off UFOs.
-Jimmy sacrifices himself by destroying the force field.
+It is eventually discovered that there is an air duct in the alien base that the humans can sneak into.
+Miyoshi, Fuyuki and several crewmen go out in the lander to get on board the Daimakan, while Muroi and other pilots try to destroy the force field with their space fighters while also fending off UFOs.
+Human Jimmy eventually sacrifices himself destroying the force field.
 Miyoshi and the others sneak inside the base and suffer heavy losses.
-Miyoshi is successful in rescuing June, but not before battling and defeating the Space Beastman (most likely an animal from the alien homeworld).
-They make it back to the Gohten, but Muroi does not.
+Miyoshi rescues June, but not before battling and defeating the Space Beastman (most likely an animal from the alien homeworld).
+They return to the Gohten, but Muroi does not.

-The Gohten and the Daimakan go head-to-head in a mid-air showdown.
-Just when it seems the Gohten has the superior firepower, the Daimakan fires a large energy beam it had hidden under its frontal cannons.
-The Gohten becomes crippled by the energy beam and crashes on the Venusian surface.
+The Gohten and the Daimakan then fight.
+The Daimakan eventually wins when it fires an energy beam hidden under its frontal cannons.
+The Gohten becomes crippled by the beam and crashes on the Venusian surface.

-While crew members repair the ship, Takigawa goes into the ship's drill-bow.
-When Miyoshi and June return to the control room they find a tape recording made by Takigawa.
-He tells them that while building the Gohten, he discovered how to make a bomb so powerful, that it could blow up a planet.
-That was why he didn't want to launch the Gohten and why the aliens wanted him.
+While crew members repair the ship, Takigawa goes into its drill-bow.
+Miyoshi and June later find a tape recording made by Takigawa.
+He reveals that while building the Gohten, he discovered how to make a bomb so powerful, that it could blow up a planet.
+That was why he did not want to launch the Gohten and why the aliens wanted him.
 He detached the drill from the Gohten with him inside and launched it into the Daimakan, causing it to crash into an active volcano.
 That in turn causes a chain reaction all over Venus.
-The rest of the Gohten, piloted by Miyochi and June head back to Earth just before Venus is destroyed.
+The rest of the Gohten return to Earth just before Venus is destroyed.